Mamba413/bess/README.md

-# bess: An python Package for Best Subset Selection
+# bess: An python/R Package for Best Subset Selection

 ## Introduction